-Each House has 8 tutors, a Student Support Officer (SSO) and the Head of House (HOH).
+Each House has six tutors, a Head of House (HOH) and a Deputy Head of House (DHOH).
 Each House is named after famous people who lived and worked in Plymouth.
 They are:

-Astor House – Named after Nancy Astor, the first female MP to take her seat in the House of Commons.
+- Astor House – Named after Nancy Astor, the first female MP to take her seat in the House of Commons.
 She represented the Plymouth Sutton constituency.
-The HOH is Mr Gilchrist and the SSO is Miss Liddell.
+The HOH is Mr Gilchrist and the DHOH is Miss Liddell.

-Scott House – Named after the famous explorer and Royal Navy officer, Captain Robert Scott born in Plymouth.
-The HOH is Mr Lucas and the SSO is Mrs Hyde.
+- Scott House – Named after the famous explorer and Royal Navy officer, Captain Robert Scott born in Plymouth.
+The HOH is Mr Lucas and the DHOH is Mrs Hyde.

-Drake House – Named after Sir Francis Drake, the famous sailor and explorer, based in Plymouth.
-The HOH is Miss Bennett and the SSO is Mrs Bosley.
+- Drake House – Named after Sir Francis Drake, the famous sailor and explorer, based in Plymouth.
+The HOH is Miss Congdon and the DHOH is Mrs Bosley.

-Weston House – Named after Dame Agnes Weston, a charity worker who devoted her life to helping sailors in the Royal Navy.
+- Weston House – Named after Dame Agnes Weston, a charity worker who devoted her life to helping sailors in the Royal Navy.
 Much of her work took place in Devonport.
-The HOH is Miss Pengelly and the SSO is Mrs Ham.
+The HOH is Mrs Wood and the DHOH is Mrs Ham.